Retailers aren't waiting for Black Friday to get busy.

 Amazon Fire HD 10 tablet with Alexa Hands-Free for $100 ($50 off)

-Amazon will discount a bunch of its tablets including the Fire HD 10, which was already a super solid value at $150.
+Amazon will discount a bunch of its tablets, including the Fire HD 10, which was already a great value at $150.
 At $100, this Fire tablet, with its high-res screen, solid performance and 32GB of storage, is a total steal.

 While other retailers, including Best Buy, Target and Staples, have announced similar prices for Black Friday, Amazon will begin discounting its own tablets starting Nov.
 16: